eversonscherrer/wpeif2022/README.md

 Basic Linux/Unix knowledge
 Service provider networking knowledge

-# Overview

-FreeRouter is a free, open source router control plane software, freeRouter besides Ethernet, is able to handle HDLC, X25, frame-relay, ATM encapsulation.
-Since it handles packets itself at the socket layer, it is independent of underlying Operation System capabilities.
-The command line tries to mimic the industry standards with one exception:

-In order to be able to start a topology with PolKa.

 # Article objective
 This article exposes how to install freerouter and execute a core topology with Segment Routing.